2 Different Types of Eagles in Tennessee

 • Juvenile bald eagles have a more mottled appearance, with a mixture of white and brown feathers, but they develop their distinctive white head and tail feathers as they reach maturity.

-• The adult bald eagle has a wingspan that can range from 6 to 7 feet and weigh anywhere from 6 to 14 pounds.
+• The adult bald eagle has a wingspan of 6 to 7 feet and weighs 6 to 14 pounds.

-• They have a powerful build, with strong legs, talons, and a hooked beak adapted for tearing apart their prey.
-Bald eagles have keen eyesight and use their keen vision to locate their prey from high in the sky.
+• Bald eagles have a powerful build, with strong legs, talons, and a hooked beak adapted for tearing apart their prey.
+They also have keen eyesight and use their keen vision to locate their prey from high in the sky.

 Habitat